 Mt Elizabeth Station:

 There’s plenty to do at Mt Elizabeth: hike, swim and explore impressive gorges, view incredible rock art galleries and tackle 4WD tracks.
 Enjoy floating away at Warla Gorge with its white sandy ‘beaches’ along the riverbank or head out on a challenging 4WD track to Wunnamurra Gorge.
-For those wanting more 4WD adventure you can access the Munja track from Mt Elizabeth giving you access to the Walcott Inlet, Bachsten Campground and the Kimberley Coast – however the track was closed during 2020 (keep an eye out for track opening updates).
+For those wanting more 4WD adventure you can access the Munja track from Mt Elizabeth giving you access to the Walcott Inlet, Bachsten Campground and the Kimberley Coast.
+However, the gorges at Mt Elizabeth and the Munja track have been closed in 2021 (keep an eye out here for Munja track opening updates or contact Mt Elizabeth Station about opening dates and access to gorges).

 Punamii-Uunpuu (Mitchell Falls):